 What 1440Wh Actually Delivers

 1440Wh at 48V is the output of 30Ah of cells.
-For realistic range expectations: most riders on flat terrain with moderate pedal assist will see 45 to 70 miles per charge.
-Heavier cargo loads, hilly terrain, and throttle-heavy riding compress that range substantially, but even at half the theoretical maximum you're looking at 30-plus miles.
-For a daily commuter with a 20-mile round trip, a full charge on 1440Wh could last 3 days.
+For practical range estimates, most riders using moderate pedal assist on flat terrain will get 45 to 70 miles per charge.
+Cargo bikes, hilly terrain, and riders who frequently use the throttle will experience substantially lower mileage.
+However, even at half the estimated maximum, you're still looking at 30-plus miles.
+For daily commuters with a 20-mile round trip, a full charge on 1440Wh can provide 3 days of service.

 40A BMS and 2000W Compatibility

-The 40A BMS at 48V handles 1920W continuous.
-The 2000W motor compatibility claim sits above the BMS's rated continuous output, which means sustained 2000W loads would push the BMS at or past its limit.
-For peak current spikes on acceleration, the BMS typically handles brief transients above its continuous rating, but sustained operation at 2000W would warrant verifying the BMS specification directly with the seller.
+The 40A BMS at 48V handles 1920W continuously.
+The 2000W motor compatibility claim exceeds the BMS's rated continuous output, so sustained 2000W loads would push the BMS past its limit.
+During rapid acceleration, the BMS generally handles peak current spikes above its continuous rating, but prolonged 2000W loads would require verifying the BMS specification directly with the seller.

-The USB port is a practical feature on a pack used for longer rides, where keeping a phone or GPS charged matters more than on short commutes.
+The USB port is a practical feature on a pack intended for extended rides, where keeping a phone or GPS charged matters more than on short commutes.
 Being able to charge devices directly from the battery without stopping adds genuine value for touring use.
+On a 100-plus mile touring day, a dead phone that can't display your route is a real problem.
+The USB port resolves that without any additional hardware.

 The 3A fast charger is important at 30Ah capacity.
 A standard 2A charger would take 15-plus hours to fully charge a depleted 30Ah pack.
 The 3A charger cuts that to around 10 hours, which makes overnight charging more practical and allows a meaningful top-up in a few hours if needed.